dfinity/portal/docs/developer-docs/integrations/ethereum/siwe.md

 ### Key features

 - **Ethereum Wallet Sign-In**: Enables Ethereum wallet sign-in for ICP applications.
-Sign in with any eth wallet to generate an ICP identity and session.
+Sign in with any Ethereum wallet to generate an ICP identity and session.
 - **Session Identity Uniqueness**: Ensures that session identities are specific to each application's context, preventing cross-app identity misuse.
 - **Consistent Principal Generation**: Guarantees that logging in with an Ethereum wallet consistently produces the same Principal, irrespective of the client used.
 - **Direct Ethereum address to principal mapping**: Creates a 1:1 correlation between Ethereum addresses and principals within the scope of the current application.